How to Answer Multiple Choice Questions

 Answer the questions you know first.

 If you're having difficulty answering a question, move on and come back to tackle it once you've answered all the questions you know.
 Sometimes answering easier questions first can offer you insight into answering more challenging questions.
 The tests questions get harder as you go.

-Pay particularly close attention to the words not, sometimes, always, and never.
-An answer that includes always must be irrefutable.
+Pay particularly close attention to the words and an answer that includes must be irrefutable.
 If you can find a single counterexample, then the answer is not correct.
-The same holds true for the word never.
-If an answer option includes never a single counterexample will indicate the answer is not correct.
+The same holds true for the word.
+If an answer option includes a single counterexample will indicate the answer is not correct.